Donate a Horse

 In addition, a good therapy horse must work easily in hand, be obedient to both voice and leg signals, and remain consistently calm and well-behaved on the ground.
 The horse must also be accepting of assistive devices and equipment, as well as tolerant of one or two people walking and trotting beside it.

 Finally, we like to consider horses who are 18 years old or younger (some exceptions may be made), and under 17.1 hands tall.

 What life is like for the Pegasus herd

 We take the health and well-being of our equine friends very seriously.
 Our horses work a maximum of 12 half-hour lessons per week, with consideration taken for their age and level of physical fitness.
 The vast majority of this time is spent at the walk with some light trotting.

 Our horses receive routine hoof care, vaccinations, regular deworming, dental care, and any other necessary veterinary care.
-We are also able to offer complementary therapies such as chiropractic and massage.
+We are also able to offer complementary therapies such as chiropractic and saddle fitting.

 Daily care and feeding are provided by the barn staff and a dedicated group of trained volunteers.
 The horses eat all of their meals in their individual stalls.
 Because we are located in the city of Philadelphia, our turnout space is limited.
 However, our horses do go out into our pastures daily (weather permitting).

 In addition, our Equine Director provides a customized exercise program for each of our horses, developed in collaboration from our farrier and vet.
 This can include lunging, arena exercises, trail rides, and ground work provided by our staff and by volunteers who have completed advanced training at Pegasus.

 How we evaluate if Pegasus is the right place for your horse

 The first thing you need to do is complete the Prospective Horse Form.
 A Pegasus staff member will call you to learn more about your horse and how they might fit into our program.
 We will also go over the details of the prospective horse evaluation process.